 The Syrian crisis is not on the official agenda for the two-day Group of 20 global economic summit in Saint Petersburg, but leaders are expected to discuss it on the sidelines.

-A day before the G20 summit, a key U.S. Senate panel approved a plan that would call for limited strikes.
-The measure, which also rules out deploying U.S. ground troops to Syria, must still pass both houses of Congress.
+A day before the G20 summit, a key U.S. Senate panel approved a plan that would call for limited strikes but rules out the use of ground troops.
+The measure will go to the full Senate next week, and must pass there, as well as in the House of Representatives, where it could meet stiff resistance from Republican Party lawmakers.

 Russia, Syria's main supplier of arms, and China have already vetoed three U.N.
-Security Council resolutions that would have punished President Assad's government.
+Security Council resolutions on Syria.

 Speaking ahead of the summit, Chinese Vice Foreign Minister Zhu Guangyao said Thursday any military action against Syria would cause a hike in oil prices and have a "negative impact" on the global economy.